mattermost/docs/doc/advanced/external-object-storage/aws-iam-roles.md

 # IAM roles for AWS

 The default configuration for external object storage in the charts is to use access and secret keys.
-It is also possible to use IAM roles instead in combination with [kube2iam](https://github.com/jtblin/kube2iam) or [kiam](https://github.com/uswitch/kiam).
+It is also possible to use IAM roles in combination with [kube2iam](https://github.com/jtblin/kube2iam) or [kiam](https://github.com/uswitch/kiam).

 ## IAM role